ErykKul/exporter-ro-crate/README.md

 The configuration for this exporter can be found in the [config.json](/config.json) file.
 You can edit that file to change the display name of this exporter, media type, etc. See also the documentation of the [dataverse-transformer-exporter](https://github.com/ErykKul/dataverse-transformer-exporter/) for more details on the configuration file and the internal workings of this exporter, like available for transformations metadata, used JavaScript files, etc.

 If you wish to edit the transformations of this exporter or make a new exporter, similar to this one, see the documentation of the [json-transformer](https://github.com/erykKul/json-transformer) library, as used by the [dataverse-transformer-exporter](https://github.com/ErykKul/dataverse-transformer-exporter/).
+Note that there can be only one [dataverse-transformer-exporter](https://github.com/ErykKul/dataverse-transformer-exporter/) running at the same time for a given installation, this might change in the future releases.
+If you wish to have multiple transformers exporters running on the same installation, you would need to fork from [dataverse-transformer-exporter](https://github.com/ErykKul/dataverse-transformer-exporter/) and use a different name for the `TransformerExporter` class.

 ## Installation